Nandaka/PixivUtil2/readme.md

     - If you are downloading using Download from List.txt (3), you can create ignore_list.txt to skip the member id.

 Q6.
 The app doesn't download all the images!
+(I want to download SFW images too).
     - Pixiv only allow to search up to 1000 pages if you don't have Pixiv Premium.
     - Check your pixiv website settings (refer to https://goo.gl/gQi09v),